CUG-EMI/EM3DANI/README.md

 ## File structure
 * **./doc** :        an instruction of file format.

 * **./examples** :   contains subdirectories corresponding to different types of synthetic examples, including all those presented in the manuscript.
-Each subdirectory has its own README.

 * **./src** :        source code.